Covariant form factors for spin-1 particles: LIGHT-FRONT ELECTROMAGNETIC CURRENT AND ANGULAR CONDITION

-The relations between the matrix elements of the electromagnetic current in the Cartesian spin basis, and, in the light-front spin (helicity) basis,is given by the Melosh rotation~\cite{deMelo1999,deMelo2019}, are, for the plus component of the electromagnetic current, $I^{+}_{m'm}$,$(m'; m)=(-1,0,1;-1,0,1)$, are given below by the following relations~\cite{deMelo1997,Frankfurt1993},
+The relations between the matrix elements of the plus component of the electromagnetic current, $I^{+}_{m'm}$ (with $(m', m) \in \{-1, 0, 1\} \times \{-1, 0, 1\}$), in the Cartesian and light-front spin helicity bases, are given by the Melosh rotation \cite{Melosh1974,Chung1988, deMelo1999,deMelo2019}.
+They are presented below~\cite{deMelo1997,Frankfurt1993},